Vara-Lab/Chackra-UI-Vite-Sails-Template/README.md

 export const sponsorMnemonic = "";
 ```

+> Note: The template contains a sponsor example that contains tokens, for your dApp, you need to put a sponsor name and a sponsor mnemonic

 4. With this, you can now use the example in the template.
 5. You can try the frontend template on gitpod!